aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 The PCB gerber files are located in the folder "PCB Gerber Files" and are ready to order online on any pcb fabrication store.
 (PCBWay, AllPCB, Eurocircuits, etc)
 <br>
 <br>
-in the meantime the reader can download the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository:
+other open hardware PCB electronics are also available on my PCB catalogue that maybe worth have a look.
+The catalogue includes the KiCad project files of similar smart DAQ compatible with the firmware code available on this repository:

 https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Smart%20DAQ/README.md

 ![](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/LDAD%20fron.png)
 ![](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/LDAD%20back.png)

-(September pcb revision)
+(November pcb revision)
 <br>
 <br>